Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     $BACKEND_API_NAME="tasksmanager-backend-api"
     $ACR_NAME="<replace this with your unique acr name>"
     ```

 - Create a `resource group` to organize the services related to the application, run the below command:

     ```shell
     az group create `
     --name $RESOURCE_GROUP `
     --location "$LOCATION"
     ```

 - Create an Azure Container Registry (ACR) instance in the resource group to store images of all Microservices we are going to build during this workshop.
-Make sure that you set the `admin-enabled` flag to true in order to seamlessly authenticate the Azure container app when trying to create the container app using the image stored in ACR
+Make sure that you set the `admin-enabled` flag to true in order to seamlessly authenticate the Azure container app when trying to create the container app using the image stored in ACR.

     ```shell
     az acr create `